Union Institute & University conducts its Doctor of Psychology (Psy.D.) program on a three term, 12-month academic year.

 - Fall and Spring/Summer Academic Meetings (seven days each, two per academic year, required for three years - Fall in Brattleboro and Spring/Summer in Cincinnati)

 - Annual reviews (each year by the advisor)

 - Practicum site approval visits by the Director of Clinical Training

 - Clinical Review (end of the third year)

 All students take a prescribed sequence of required courses as well as electives, with the understanding that this may vary for students who transfer credits into the program (see Transfer Credits).
 The curriculum is designed to provide students with generalist training preparing them for entry into the field of professional psychology.
 The Psy.D. program is conducted over three terms during the 12-month academic year.

 All students begin the program with a two-day Initial Orientation followed by the first of their six (6) required Academic Meetings.
-During the Initial Orientation, students meet with their academic advisors and are presented with an overview of all aspects of the program, including presentations by the Psy.D faculty on their areas of interest, current scholarship, practice, and research.
+During the Initial Orientation, students meet with their academic advisors and are presented with an overview of all aspects of the program, including presentations by the Doctor of Psychology (Psy.D.) faculty on their areas of interest, current scholarship, practice, and research.
 Guest speakers are invited to present to the group, demonstrating additional models and roles of professional psychologists.

 During the first year, students attend classes two weekends a month for the fall and winter terms and three weekends during the spring/summer term.
 Students attend these foundational courses in either Brattleboro or Cincinnati, depending on the student’s cohort.
 All but one of the first year courses is delivered in a face-to-face classroom setting during this year of residency.
 This allows the program to provide a set of in-person experiences, including curricular and supplemental activities, for professional socialization to the field, and to provide close contact with a cohort of faculty for student interaction and assessment.